 Zuffa Boxing’s roster is finally starting to take shape.
 It’s the kind of lineup that tells you Dana White’s playing the long game, not chasing big names right out the gate.
-Most of the guys connected to this project are still in that in-between phase — old enough to be tested, young enough to still listen.
+Most of the guys connected to this project are still in that in-between phase and old enough to be tested, young enough to still listen.

 That approach fits White’s usual script.
 He likes control, development, and leverage.
 Guys who’ll fight often, take direction, and grow on the company’s terms.
 That’s not a bad idea for a start-up, but boxing isn’t the UFC.
 You can’t matchmake your way to stardom when sanctioning bodies, purse splits, and TV money dictate half the path.

-Paramount+ is rumored to handle U.S. distribution, and early moves suggest the U.K. might host the first shows — maybe a test ground before the U.S. rollout.
+Paramount+ is rumored to handle U.S. distribution, and early moves suggest the U.K. might host the first shows and maybe a test ground before the U.S. rollout.
 The old heads in the sport, like Hearn, are right to doubt the drawing power here.

 The First Wave of Names